What We Do

 Physiotherapists provide individual assessment, treatment and management of a variety of client groups:

-Working closely with the Occupational Therapy Department, physiotherapists provide assessment, treatment and rehabilitation for patients following trauma/surgery to the hand and upper limb
+Physiotherapists provide assessment, treatment and rehabilitation for patients following trauma/surgery to the hand and upper limb, working closely with occupational therapists in the clinic.

 Physiotherapists work within a multidisciplinary team and under direction of a rehabilitation physician and geriatrician to provide rehabilitation to patients with conditions such as:

-A physiotherapist works specifically with these patients to assist to increase exercise and activity, and make healthy lifestyle choices.
+A physiotherapist works specifically with heart failure patients to assist to increase exercise and activity, and make healthy lifestyle choices.

-Physiotherapists work with the Orthopaedics Department to identify patients awaiting orthopaedic / surgical opinion, who may benefit from non-surgical management of their orthopaedic (musculoskeletal) condition.
-The OPSC & MDS helps to reduce the waiting time for patients who do require surgery.
+Physiotherapists work with the Neurosurgical & Orthopaedic Departments to identify patients on Specialist Out Patient Waiting Lists awaiting neurosurgical & orthopaedic / surgical opinion, who may benefit from non-surgical management of their neurosurgical or orthopaedic (musculoskeletal) condition.
+A Physiotherapist assesses patients in a first contact role and devises a management plan to help to reduce the waiting time for patients who do not require surgery.

 Cancer Care Services